json420/degu/doc/tutorial.rst

-API-wise, ``body.read()`` can always be used without worrying about the transfer-encoding, but in real applications you should be very cautions about this do the possibility of unbounded memory usage with chunked transfer-encoding.
+API-wise, ``body.read()`` can always be used without worrying about the transfer-encoding, but in real applications you should be very cautions about this due to the possibility of unbounded memory usage with chunked transfer-encoding.

 But at least for illustration, note that :meth:`degu.base.ChunkedBody.read()`